At City Roots, we strive to plant the seeds of sustainability to take root throughout our community.

 We avoid polluting the land by avoiding synthetic fertilizers, pesticides and herbicides.
 Also, our produce is grown right here in town & not shipped thousands of miles, which saves energy and keeps CO2 out of the atmosphere.
 We practice environmentally-friendly farming practices such as cover cropping, vermicomposting, aquaponics, and using solar panels.
 Ultimately, we are constantly working to steward the land around us, cultivate the soil, the culture and the built environment that we call home.

 Some of our sustainable farming practices at work!

-Barn Structure and Event Pavilion – designed to meet LEED standards, engage audiences and house some of our farm operations
+Barn Structure – designed to meet LEED standards, engage audiences and house some of our farm operations

 Compost – for soil amendment and recycling leftover wood chips otherwise destined for a trash pile